 Have you ever wondered, "What happens to circumcised foreskins?"
 Well, you're not alone!
 Although many foreskins are discarded and disposed of, researchers have found ways to put foreskin to good use in the medical field.
 See, foreskin is full of fibroblasts, or cells that produce collagen.
 Collagen is a protein that holds connective tissue together - and it plays a big part in maintaining smooth, youthful-looking skin.
 You see where this is going, right?

 The basic function of neonatal fibroblasts (cells taken from infant foreskins after they are circumcised) is to keep things together and stimulate cell growth.
-Fibroblasts taken from any human create strong bonds, but fibroblasts taken from infants are much stronger - it's like comparing an Elmer's glue stick to Gorilla Glue.
+Fibroblasts taken from any human create strong bonds, but fibroblasts taken from infants are much stronger.
 In 2012, a company called Histogen announced they had created an injectable hair growth stimulant from cells derived from neonatal foreskins - and it works.

-Hair growth might seem less important than, say, life-saving skin grafts, but it's not just middle-aged dudes with male pattern baldness who can benefit from this: think about all the people with alopecia, an autoimmune disease that causes hair loss in both men and women, whose lives could be drastically changed if they were able to regrow their hair.
+This innovation is helpful to more than simply middle-aged people going through the aging process.
+Think about all the people with alopecia, an autoimmune disease that causes hair loss, whose lives could be drastically changed if they were able to regrow their hair.

-If you follow medical news or are an avid viewer of South Park, you have probably heard of stem cells and their wide variety of benefits.
+If you follow medical news, you have probably heard of stem cells and their wide variety of benefits.
 Stem cells are used to treat and prevent certain medical conditions by replacing specific damaged cells.
 Scientists have found that foreskin cells can act as feeder cells to grow embryonic stem cells.

 Cells from mice have been used in the past to create these feeder cells, however, using cells from foreskin allows a xeno-free alternative.
 Xeno-free refers to the fact that no components of the culturing process are derived from animals.

-As weird as it sounds, many people - including Oprah - are using facial creams made with human foreskin.
+As weird as it sounds, many people are using facial creams made with human foreskin.
 These creams are said to improve the health and appearance of a person’s skin.
 Many of them claim to increase the firmness of skin while reducing wrinkles as well.

-Many men and women seek out Botox injections to tighten up their skin and appear more youthful.
+Many people seek out Botox injections to tighten up their skin and appear more youthful.
 But Botox has a number of side effects and the benefits don’t last forever.
-A new injection of foreskin-derived cells, which claims to be able to smooth wrinkles and even repair skin damage from scars, has it made to the trial stage.
+A new injection of foreskin-derived cells, which claims to be able to smooth wrinkles and even repair skin damage, has been used by celebrities such as Cate Blanchett and Oprah.